Charles B. Breed

-Charles Blaney Breed (1876-1958) was professor of civil engineering and head of the Department of Civil and Sanitary Engineering at the Massachusetts Institute of Technology.
+Charles Blaney Breed (1876–1958) was professor of civil engineering and head of the Department of Civil and Sanitary Engineering at the Massachusetts Institute of Technology.
 He studied and worked at MIT from the late 1800s to 1946.
 He co-wrote with George L. Hosmer the textbook, The Principles and Practice of Surveying, which was republished multiple times during the first half of the twentieth century.
 He was a consulting engineer in and around Boston until 1950.

 Early life and family

 Charles B. Breed was born in Lynn, Massachusetts.
-He was a descendant of early Salem, MA settlers of 1624.
+He was a descendant of early Salem, Massachusetts settlers of 1624.
 In 1894 be began working for the City Engineering Department in Lynn and later worked at the Walden Pond Dam in Lynn as the resident engineer.

 Charles is a member of the large Breed family and was president of the Breed Family Association during the 1920s.